infobip/payment-plugin-cordova-phonegap/README.md

 Examples
 --------

-The example of Hello World project with Centili Plugin can be found [here](https://github.com/)
+The example of Hello World project with Centili Plugin can be found [here](https://github.com/infobip/).
+To be done soon.

 Owners
 ------

-Framework Integration Team
+Framework Integration Team @ Infobip Ltd.